danielabar/bombproof-tuts/README.md

 Can also use Chrome Developer Tools Mobile Emulator.

 To assess how well you're doing with accessibility, try [Fangs Screen Reader Emulator](https://addons.mozilla.org/en-US/firefox/addon/fangs-screen-reader-emulator/) Firefox add-on.
+Pulls out the text of your page, and formats it the same way a screen reader would.

+Should also use an actual screen reader to test your sites.

+On Mac, [VoiceOver](https://www.apple.com/au/accessibility/osx/voiceover/) is already installed.

+On Windows, install [NVDA](http://www.nvaccess.org/), a free screen reader.

+On Ubuntu, use [Orca](https://wiki.gnome.org/action/show/Projects/Orca) screen reader, which is pre-installed.